 With respondents indicating interest in receiving callbacks, this technology seems to be a viable option for improving customer satisfaction as well as improving standard contact center metrics such as average hold time and longest call waiting.
 Borowski outlines three potential ways to integrate the technology:

-1. As an integratable platform – An example of this integration is an intelligent callback system such as Virtual Hold Technology (VHT).
+1. As an integratable platform – An example of this integration is an intelligent callback system.

-VHT’s callback system offers callers two options.
-They can enter a virtual queue and receive their callback as soon as they reach the front: VHT calls this its “ASAP” option.
+WIth an intelligent callback system callers can enter a virtual queue and receive their callback as soon as they reach the front of the queue.
 Alternatively, callers can choose to schedule a callback at a time they specify, ensuring it will fit into their schedule.
-This is called the “scheduled” option.

 2. As a web or mobile app – The example cited in the article is through FastCustomer.